When I was 28, my life changed forever.

-I believe that investing in my personal development is the factor that made me a great leader in my profession and one of the highest paid nursing executives in Sydney at that time.
+I believe that investing in my personal development is the factor that made me a great leader in my profession and one of the highest-paid nursing executives in Sydney at that time.

 I once heard from a successful business person how he played personal development cassettes in his car which made her daughter’s eyes rolled many times.

-However, years later his daughter grew up to be a successful author and entrepreneur and writes about how much she learned from those car rides which helped to mold her mindset and philosophy in life
+However, years later his daughter grew up to be a successful author and entrepreneur and writes about how much she learned from those car rides which helped to mould her mindset and philosophy in life

 I want my daughters to have the same experience.
 I grew up in an environment where we only read the books for tests and projects for school.
 My mother never went to school and my father did not finish primary school.
-So my introduction to personal development made a life changing impact for me.
+So my introduction to personal development made a life-changing impact for me.